vasilvas99/info_dump/README.md

 # SSH OS info scrape

-A script that SSH's to a host an obtains relevant system information.
+A script that SSH's to a host and obtains relevant system information.

 ## IP configurations